-Lynk & Co Zero Concept previews 2021 electric production model
+New 2021 Lynk & Co Zero electric car gets closer production

-The Zero Concept is a five-door family hatchback that shares some styling cues with the brand's 01, 02 and 03 combustion-engined SUV and saloon models.
-Its maker describes it as "the first look at the future of Lynk & Co as a leader in pure-electric vehicles globally" and confirms it previews a production model that'll debut in 2021 – most likely available through the brand's unique subscription service that launched in Europe in late 2020.
+The Zero is a five-door family hatchback that shares some styling cues with the brand's 01, 02 and 03 combustion-engined SUV and saloon models.
+Lynk & Co has confirmed the car will go into production in 2021, with deliveries starting later that year – most likely available through the brand's unique subscription service that launched in Europe in late 2020.

 It's based on a Geely Group mechanical platform called 'Sustainable Experience Architecture', or 'SEA' for short, which is set to underpin a wide range of models from the group's brands, in similar fashion to the Volkswagen Group MEB platform being used to produce an extensive line-up of VW, Audi, SEAT, Cupra and Skoda cars.